inverno-io/inverno-tools/inverno-build-tools/README.md

     .execute();
 ```

-The task relies on JDK's [jpackage][jpackage] tool and it exposes most of its options:
+The task relies on JDK's [jpackage][jpackage] tool, and it exposes most of its options:

 ```java
 Project project = ...